puppetlabs-seteam/awskit/README.md

 ## Setup

+### AWS setup

-First, make sure you have your AWS credentials (Access key and Secret key).
+1. Make sure you have your AWS credentials (Access key and Secret key).

-Next, install AWS pre-requisites:
+2. If you don't already have one, make sure you create an SSH keypair in the region you are going to use.

+(To create a keypair, go to <https://console.aws.amazon.com/ec2/v2/home#KeyPairs>)

+### Setup on your Mac

 ```bash
 brew install awscli